Additional California Laws and Rules

 There are several bullets on Things You Must Not Do and Things You Must Do.
 Make sure you understand all of them.

 Below are four of the most important laws and rules specific for California.

 Smoking in Your Vehicle

 Since 2008, California has a law that makes it unlawful to smoke in a motor vehicle when a person up to 17 years old is present.
 The offense carries a fine of up to $100.
 The law aims to prevent the negative health effects of secondhand smoke.
 Levels of secondhand smoke caused by one person smoking in a car can make the air inside the vehicle hazardous for breathing, especially for small children.

 In California, it is also illegal to leave a child up to 6 years old unattended in a motor vehicle.
 If left in a car, the child must be supervised by a person 12 years of age or older.
 In addition to this law, California prohibits leaving children and/or animals in a hot vehicle.
-Learn more about https://driversprep.com/unattended-child-in-a-vehicle/ and heatstroke.
+Learn more about leaving children unattended in a vehicle and heatstroke.